007revad/Docker_Autocompose/README.md

 You need to edit line 25 in the script to change saveto= to where you want the .yml files saved to.

-Needs Red5d/docker-autocompose or gerkiz/autocompose installed in docker.
+Needs (Red5d/docker-autocompose)[https://github.com/Red5d/docker-autocompose] installed in docker.

 **Notes:**
-1. Red5d/docker-autocompose or gerkiz/autocompose should **not** be started in docker.
+1. Red5d/docker-autocompose should **not** be started in docker.
-2. If you have gerkiz/autocompose you need to uncomment line 21 in the script and comment line 22

 ## How to run